-Stock prices have risen, primarily as a reflection of solid Japanese corporate earnings and of the yen's depreciation against the U.S. dollar.
-The Nikkei 225 Stock Average is recently moving in the range of 19,000-19,500 yen (Chart 42).
+Stock prices have increased somewhat, mainly due to anticipation of improvement in corporate profits.
+The Nikkei 225 Stock Average is recently moving in the range of 19,500-20,000 yen (Chart 46).

-In the foreign exchange market, the yen's exchange rate has depreciated against the U.S. dollar, mainly in response to some stronger-than-projected U.S. economic indicators; the yen is currently moving in the range of 121-122 yen against the U.S. dollar.
-The yen's exchange rate has appreciated against the euro, partly since ECB began purchasing government bonds; the yen is recently moving in the range of 128-129 yen against the euro (Chart 43).
+In the foreign exchange market, the yen's exchange rate has appreciated somewhat against the U.S. dollar, mainly due to speculations about U.S. monetary policies; the yen is currently moving at around 120 yen against the U.S. dollar.
+The yen's exchange rate against the euro has depreciated somewhat; the yen is recently moving at around 130 yen against the euro (Chart 47).